MEET THE TEAM

 Systems Consultant

 Seeds of love for Boston lay dormant for Liza Cagua-McAllister upon first arrival in 1983, but they did bloom eventually and powerfully!
-Jesus captured her heart while at Harvard, and after several years in the private sector leading technology initiatives, she joined urban ministry startup TechMission in 2002.
-There she launched tech programs and co-directed a youth worker program, all in partnership with local churches.
+Jesus captured her heart while she was at Harvard, and after several years in the private sector leading technology initiatives, she joined the urban ministry startup TechMission in 2002.
+There, she launched tech programs and co-directed a youth worker program, all in partnership with local churches.
 In 2006, Liza joined EGC as senior program director, then served as assistant director until 2020.
-Today, Liza focuses on developing EGC’s systems practice — the application of systems thinking and God-inspired discernment to enduring issues in the urban environment alongside Christian leaders working together towards social change.
+Today, Liza focuses on developing EGC’s systems practice—the application of systems thinking and God-inspired discernment to enduring issues in the urban environment alongside Christian leaders working together towards social change.
 A member of Neighborhood Church of Dorchester, Liza learns about growing up in Jesus every day as a mom, daughter, soul sister, and the love of John's life.

 Consultant, Intercultural Ministries and Leadership Development

 Before joining EGC in 2001, Gregg served as a church-planting pastor in Boston, a diaspora ministry and missions pastor in a suburban congregation, and a presbyter with the Assemblies of God.
-Today Gregg consults with leaders and organizations in intercultural ministries, leadership development, and especially leadership health.
+Today, Gregg consults with leaders and organizations in intercultural ministries, leadership development, and especially leadership health.
 Originally from Kansas, Gregg graduated from Evangel University and the AG Seminary.
 In 2001, he earned a Doctor of Ministry degree in Urban Ministry from Gordon-Conwell Seminary, focusing on diaspora ministry and missions.
-Gregg and his wife, Rita, have three adult children, one grandchild and serve as host parents for international students from China.
+Gregg and his wife, Rita, have three adult children and one grandchild, and they serve as host parents for international students from China.
 The Detwilers enjoy taking day trips on their weekly sabbath day.

 Development Manager

-Katelyn is passionate about encouraging Christians to develop cultural humility as part of discipleship.
+Katelyn desires to see God’s shalom in Boston as it is in heaven.
+She is passionate about encouraging Christians to develop cultural humility as part of discipleship.
 She is from Huntington, West Virginia, where she attended Marshall University and earned a B.A. in Communication Studies and minors in Greek and Religious Studies.
-She and her husband, David, studied at Gordon-Conwell Theological Seminary where she earned an M.A. in Religion, concentrating in Intercultural Studies.
-Katelyn and David live in Dorchester, MA, where they attend Neighborhood Church.
+She and her husband, David, studied at Gordon-Conwell Theological Seminary, where she earned an M.A. in Religion, with a concentration in Intercultural Studies.
+Katelyn and David live in Dorchester, Massachusetts, where they attend Neighborhood Church.
 She also works at Gordon-Conwell’s Boston Campus for Urban Ministerial Education as the #MyFaith Youth Ministry Grant Administrator.
-Katelyn is an Enneagram One who enjoys being outside, organizing, dancing, and ice cream.
+Katelyn is an Enneagram One who enjoys being outside, organizing, dancing, and eating ice cream.

 Jaronzie Harris